rust-lang/book/src/ch18-02-refutability.md

 values don’t match.
 The `if let` and `while let` expressions accept refutable and irrefutable patterns, but the compiler warns against irrefutable patterns because by definition they’re intended to handle possible
-failure: the functionality of a conditional is in its ability to perform differently depending on success or failure.
+failure: the functionality of a conditional expression is in its ability to perform differently depending on success or failure.

 In general, you shouldn’t have to worry about the distinction between refutable